 This is an agreed, whole school policy.
 As such, all teachers and support staff are expected to apply it consistently within the aims of its rationale.

-Implementation will be reviewed in line with supporting staff well-being and work life balance.
-The application and impact of the Feedback and Marking Policy will also be reviewed termly within lesson observations and as part of explicit book scrutinies conducted by the school's Senior Leadership Team (SLT) - and supported within phase groups across the school.
+The application and impact of the Feedback and Marking Policy will be reviewed termly within lesson observations and as part of explicit book scrutinies conducted by the school's Senior Leadership Team (SLT) - and supported within phase groups across the school.